For the latest USPS shipping rates, please head to our 2020 USPS rate changes article.

 If you’re still shipping packages through retail pricing from USPS, then you are actually going to see an average price increase on packages weighing 0-5 lbs.
 This chart shows the rate changes for retail customers.

 This means that while the new shipping rates are better for retail packages of heavier items, they will actually cost more on average for people shipping lighter packages, making retail shipping an even less viable option than it was in the past.
-If you’re still using retail pricing and shipping light packages, consider getting access to at least Commercial Base Pricing for your shipping needs, which free plan users of ShippingEasy have by default or Commercial Plus Pricing with paid plans.
+If you’re still using retail pricing and shipping light packages, consider getting access to at least Commercial Base Pricing for your shipping needs, which free plan users of ShippingEasy have by default or Commercial Rates with paid plans.

 Bringing it all together: Are the changes a good or bad thing?